A Teacher's Perspective

 Briana Woods, St. George's Independent School, Memphis, Tennessee

-Hear what Ms. Woods' students had to say by watching this short video clip.
+Hear what Ms. Woods' students had to say by watching this short video.

-The WOW mobile worked with the DeSoto County Soil and Water Conservation District twice in 2014 and again in 2015.
-The organizers of these events sent a note to WOW educators Mary DuBose and James Eason after their second appearance:
+The WOW has worked with the DeSoto County Soil and Water Conservation District many times during their autumn Conservation Field Day.
+The organizers of this event sent a note to former WOW educators Mary DuBose and James Eason after one of their visits: